 FRIDA SLATTERY AS HERSELF is an unforgettable story of love, artistic collaboration, and two people coming of age, together and apart.

 'An expansive, deeply felt love letter to artistic expression, as compelling and ambitious as it is beautifully written.
-Ana Kinsella handles big themes – power, desire, success – with great subtlety and skill.
-I loved it' - LISA OWENS, author of NOT WORKING and NATURAL DISASTER
+Ana Kinsella handles big themes – power, desire, success – with great subtlety and skill’ - Lisa Owens, author of NOT WORKING and NATURAL DISASTER